mateuszgrzybek/teonite-test-task/README.md

    * Basic functionality relies on the scraper checking whether the provided website allows a connection.
 If it does, the script scrapes the first page of the blog looking for it's article urls and each next page's url.
 The process  repeats on each consecutive page.
    * After extracting all the urls, it processes the data found on each article's page.
    * The stats are being calculated within the scraper, before being inserted into the database.
    * All the scraped words should have special characters and punctuation removed.
-There also shouldn't be any stop words.
-The list of stop words can be manipulated at any time, by simply editing the list in json file.
+There also shouldn't be any stop words. **The list of stop words can be manipulated at any time**, by simply editing the list in json file.
    (see: `word_cleanup(words)` in `web-scraper/scrap.py` and `stop_words.json` in `web-scraper/`)
    * Dockerfile based on python:3.6 image